Gardening Advice

 • If you have fluorescent lights, use them when there is no more sunlight to save money.

-• Place an electric fan with a timer in the dedicated room to ensure the proper air circulation.
+• Place an electric fan with a timer in the dedicated room to ensure proper air circulation.

 • Remember to have fun and turn this into an amazing family project!